biomobst/IAS_hotspot_model/results/readme.md

 ## FOLDER: Maps SPECIES

 This folder contains all individual SDM results (species level) as PNG files.
-The maps showi suitable habitat for each species as European projection (name.Eur.png) and Swedish projection (name.Swe.png).
+The maps show suitable habitat for each species as European projection (name.Eur.png) and Swedish projection (name.Swe.png).

 The scale is linear from white to dark brown, with 0 indicating lowest probability to find suitable habitat, and 1 indicating highest  probability to find suitable habitat.